 General parking areas at Three Rivers parks and trails are free for personal vehicles.
-Reservations and fees are required for certain vehicles and premium parking locations (commercial vehicles, bus or van group drop-offs, boat and snowmobile trailers, and premium parking at Hyland Hills Ski Area).
+Reservations and fees are required for certain vehicles and premium parking locations.

 Need some gear?
 No problem!
 Three Rivers offers rental equipment for almost any activity.